gmr/aiorabbit/README.rst

 - Remove some complexity in using an AMQP client by:
    - Abstracting away the AMQP channel and use it only as a protocol coordination mechanism inside the client
    - Remove the `nowait` keyword to ensure a single round-trip pattern of behavior for client usage
+- To automatically reconnect when a connection is closed due to an AMQP exception/error
+- To automatically create a new channel when the channel is closed due to an AMQP exception/error
 - To provide built-in support for multiple brokers and automatic reconnection
 - To ensure correctness of API usage, including values passed to RabbitMQ in AMQ method calls